-On completion of this unit students should be able to: 1.
-Identify the provisions of Sale of Goods Act.
-2. Understand the Rights & Duties of the buyer and seller.
-3. Interpret the Rights of Unpaid Seller.
+- 1. Identify the provisions of Sale of Goods Act. - 2.
+Understand the Rights & Duties of the buyer and seller. - 3.
+Interpret the Rights of Unpaid Seller.

-Unit-4: Contact of Sale of Goods: (The Indian Sale of Goods Act, 1934), Formation of Contract, Subjectmatter of Contract of Sale, Conditions and Warranties, Express and implied conditions and warranties, Caveat Emptor, Property, Possession and risk, Passing of Property, Sale of non-owners, Delivery of goods, Rights and duties of Seller and buyer before and after sale, Rights of unpaid seller.
+Unit-4: Contact of Sale of Goods: (The Indian Sale of Goods Act, 1934), Formation of Contract, Subject-matter of Contract of Sale, Conditions and Warranties, Express and implied conditions and warranties, Caveat Emptor, Property, Possession and risk, Passing of Property, Sale of non-owners, Delivery of goods, Rights and duties of Seller and buyer before and after sale, Rights of unpaid seller.

-On completion of this unit students should be able to: 1.
-Understand the Partnership Laws.
-2. Analyse the rights and duties of the partners.

-3. Acquaint with the Modes of Dissolution of partnership firm
+- 1. Understand the Partnership Laws. - 2.
+Analyse the rights and duties of the partners. - 3.
+Acquaint with the Modes of Dissolution of partnership firm